fpgaminer/joycaption/README.md

 To use JoyCaption locally, you can download the model from [Hugging Face](https://huggingface.co/fancyfeast/llama-joycaption-alpha-two-hf-llava) and integrate it into your existing workflows.

 ### Example Usage

-NOTE: This example is a bit verbose because the current release of JoyCaption does not have a `transformers` `Processor` configured yet, so the preprocessing has to be done manually.
-Sorry!

 ```python
 import torch